Just-Manik/BasicPY-repo/README.md

 # Basic

-Python is a general purpose programming language
+Python is a general purpose programming language.